 Eligible families include parents who

-- are at or below 150% of the federal poverty level; AND
+- are at or below 150% of the federal poverty level — about $3,108 a month for a family of three AND

 - are employed at least 20 hours per week OR a student taking at least 12 credit hours.

-Depending on the family income, you will pay a fee for each child for whom you receive financial assistance.
-The co-payment is based on family income and family size and is paid directly to the child care provider.
+Depending on the family income, parents will pay a designated fee for each child for whom they receive financial assistance.
+The co-payment is based on income and family size and is paid directly to the child care provider.

-How can I get free child care in Florida? #
+How do I apply for school readiness in Florida? #

 Families need to apply through Florida's Early Learning Family Portal.
 If you are potentially eligible, you will be placed on the waitlist until enrollment occurs, depending on funding availability.

-To learn about eligibility criteria and find out more, contact your county’s early learning coalition.
-You can also call the Child Care Resource and Referral Network at 1-866-357-3239.
+To learn about eligibility criteria and find out more, please contact your county’s early learning coalition.